How to switch mobile provider

 If, during the term of your contract, you experience a price rise above the rate of inflation (which usually is around 1-2%), you’re entitled to switch away penalty-free, as long as you do so within 30 days of being notified.

 You could also try haggling with your provider.
 Although it’s not obliged to reduce the cost of your contract while you’re in contract, it’s worth explaining your concerns to see if there’s anything it’s willing to do to help.
-Read our guide on how to haggle with your mobile phone provider for more tips and advice.
+Read our guide on for more tips and advice.

 Outside of these two methods, switching in contract can be a costly procedure.
 In an extreme example, if you took out a 36-month contract and then chose to cancel in the second month, you’d most likely have to pay for 34 months of payments.
 On top of that, there may be additional fees associated with cancelling your contract.